Ridwan0A/Capsule/README.md

 # Capsule

 On startup, the Java application prompts the administrator for the hotel's capacity.
 The capacity determines how many rooms are available.
-The administrator may book a guest in an unoccupied numbered room.
+The administrator can book a guest in an unoccupied numbered room.
-The administrator may check out a guest from an occupied room.
+The administrator can check out a guest from an occupied room.
-The administrator may view guests and their room numbers in groups of 10.
+The administrator can view guests and their room numbers in groups of 10.

 Example:

 Welcome to Hotel Hotel